Streamlining support: A product design that reduced resolution time by 60%

 Role

-Led end-to-end research and development to transform a hidden email-based support system into a user-centered help experience.
+Led end-to-end design and development to transform a hidden email-based support system into a user-centered help experience.

 “I need instant answers, not endless email threads.”